ohmyzsh/ohmyzsh/plugins/dotenv/README.md

 The default behavior of the plugin is to always ask whether to source a dotenv file.
 There's a **Y**es, **N**o, **A**lways and N**e**ver option.
-If you choose Always, the directory of the .env file will be added to an allowed list; if you choose Never, it get's added to a disallowed list.
+If you choose Always, the directory of the .env file will be added to an allowed list; if you choose Never, it will be added to a disallowed list.
-If a directory is found in those lists, the plugin won't ask for confirmation and will instead either source the .env file or proceed without action respectively.
+If a directory is found in either of those lists, the plugin won't ask for confirmation and will instead either source the .env file or proceed without action respectively.

-This allowed and disallowed lists are saved by default in `$ZSH_CACHE_DIR/dotenv-allowed.list` and `$ZSH_CACHE_DIR/dotenv-disallowed.list` respectively.
+The allowed and disallowed lists are saved by default in `$ZSH_CACHE_DIR/dotenv-allowed.list` and `$ZSH_CACHE_DIR/dotenv-disallowed.list` respectively.
 If you want to change that location, change the `$ZSH_DOTENV_ALLOWED_LIST` and `$ZSH_DOTENV_DISALLOWED_LIST` variables, like so: